Biological and Personality Psychology

 Hysek, Schmid, Simmler, Domes, Heinrichs, Eisenegger, Preller, Quednow, Liechti (2014).
 MDMA enhances emotional empathy and prosocial behavior.

-Interview with Prof. Dr. Markus Heinrichs (German Research Magazine “forschung” of the German Research Foundation (DFG), December, 2013)
+Interview with Prof. Dr. Markus Heinrichs (german research, Magazine of the Deutsche Forschungsgemeinschaft, DFG, May 2014).

 Prof. Dr. Frances S. Chen, Humboldt research fellow with our group since 2010, accepts the position as Professor of Health Psychology at the renowned University of British Columbia (Vancouver, Canada).
 Congratulations and all the very best!